NordAPI/NordAPI.SwishSdk/docs/production-webhook-checklist.md

 - [ ] Verify invalid signature returns 401/403.
 - [ ] Verify replay returns 409 (or equivalent).
 - [ ] Verify old timestamp returns 400/401/403 (choose one and keep consistent).
+- [ ] Ensure the handler is **idempotent** (the same event may be delivered more than once).
+- [ ] Decide and document exact status codes for failures (e.g. 401/403 signature, 409 replay) and keep them consistent.
+- [ ] Verify callback retries behave as expected (Swish retries on non-200; HTTP 200 stops retries).

 ## Redis nonce store (recommended)
 - [ ] Set `SWISH_REDIS` in production.